Akhbari: History

 Akhbaris argue that throughout the history of Twelver Shi'ism since the Occultation, Usuli ulama have gradually assumed functions that originally belonged to the Hidden Imam.
 They maintain that this process occurred in five distinct stages, each representing a further transgression or expansion of authority.

 First transgression

-As early as the 5th century AH / 11th century CE—more than 150 years after the Occultation of the 12th Imām—Shaykhu t-Ta'ifa reinterpreted the doctrine to permit the delegation of the Imām's judicial authority to those who had studied fiqh.
-In his writings, however, he indicates that this responsibility should be undertaken by the ulama only when no one else is available to fulfill it.
+As early as the 5th century AH / 11th century CE—more than 150 years after the Occultation of the 12th Imām—Shaykhu t-Ta'ifa reinterpreted the doctrine to allow the delegation of the Imām's judicial authority to scholars trained in fiqh.
+In his writings, however, he stresses that this responsibility should be assumed by the ʿulamāʾ only when no other qualified individual is available.

-Shaykhu t-Ta'ifa also regarded the ulamā as the most suitable agents for distributing religious taxes, as they were familiar with the rightful recipients.
-Nevertheless, he maintained that individuals remained free to distribute these taxes themselves if they preferred.
-He further permitted fuqahā to organize the Friday prayer in the absence of the Imām or his special representative.
+Shaykhu t-Ta'ifa also considered the ʿulamāʾ to be the most suitable figures to distribute religious taxes, given their knowledge of the rightful recipients.
+Nevertheless, he maintained that individuals were still permitted to distribute such taxes on their own if they wished.
+He likewise permitted fuqahāʾ to organize the Friday prayer in the absence of the Imām or his specific representative.

-The prominent Shī‘a scholars who rejected this thesis were:
+Prominent Shīʿa scholars who rejected this interpretation include: